developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 ### buttonHeight

-Height of the particular button inside the ButtonBar.

-Note:

-* If this parameter is not specified then the value of this will be calculated based on the ButtonBar size, orientation and number of buttons in that particular ButtonBar.
-* Please do not use this parameter if you need equal buttons in a particular ButtonBar.
-Use ButtonBar specific parameters instead.
-* If you want to customize the size of the buttons inside a ButtonBar which are not equal, then set this particular parameter.
+Used to specify the height of the button inside the ButtonBar. **Use only if the size of a particular button must be larger or smaller than others in the ButtonBar**.
+If left unspecified, this value is calculated as described under [Button-specific Parameters](#buttonspecificparameters), above.

 #### Example